Run your functions from a package file in Azure

 Considerations for deploying from an on-site package

-• Using an on-site package is the recommended option for running from the deployment package, except on Linux hosted in a Consumption plan.
+• Using an on-site package is the recommended option for running from the deployment package, except when running on Linux hosted in a Consumption plan.

 • Zip deployment is the recommended way to upload a deployment package to your site.